buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_AudioVisualApplianceTypeCommon.md

+# Pset_AudioVisualApplianceTypeCommon

 An audio-visual appliance is a device that renders or captures audio and/or video.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.